farcrycore/plugin-redis/README.md

 ### Logging

-The plugin logs status and errors to "yourappname_memcached.log" using cflog.
-This will sometimes have information pertaining to the plugin's ability to access the memcached server.
+The plugin logs status and errors to "redis.log" using cflog.
+This will sometimes have information pertaining to the plugin's ability to access the redis server.

 ### Reports

-The memcached reports are accessible in the Webtop under Admin -> General Admin -> Application Settings -> Memcached Summary.
+The redis reports are accessible in the Webtop under Admin -> General Admin -> Application Settings -> Redis Summary.

-The main screen has information about the general health of the memcached servers (or clusters, in the case of ElastiCache).
+The main screen has information about the general health of the redis servers (or clusters, in the case of ElastiCache).
 You can drill down to a specific server or application by clicking "overview" or "this application".

-*NOTE*: the information provided on the drill-down pages is aquired via an undocumented feature of memcached which the developers are planning to deprecate.
+*NOTE*: the information provided on the drill-down pages is aquired via an undocumented feature of redis which the developers are planning to deprecate.

-*NOTE*: generating the drill-down reports can have a performance impact on the application and memcached servers.
+*NOTE*: generating the drill-down reports can have a performance impact on the application and redis servers.
 If you have more than 100 000 items in your cache, you may find that the reports time out.

 ## Cache Invalidation